-The research conducted by the US Bureau of Labor and Statistics reveals that accounting is a profession that would remain stable and grow exponentially in the coming decade.
-Cosmetic bubbles are bursting, tax codes are being modified, firms and corporations are closing down and new vacancies are being created every single day.
+The research conducted by the US Bureau of Labor and Statistics reveals that accounting is a profession that will remain stable and grow exponentially in the coming decade.
+Cosmetic bubbles are bursting, the IRS is modifying tax codes, firms and corporations are closing down, and organizations create new vacancies every single day.
 Some of the fields of accounting are growing as much as 25% faster in contrast to their counterparts.

-There are plenty of specialties in the vast field of accounting that range from conventional bookkeeping to complicated analysis and appraisals.
-Contemporary accountants are shrewd business professionals who are familiar with the tactics involved to keeping track of the money trail.
-An accountant is responsible for maintaining and processing financial information that is required by a firm to effectively manage and operate its functions.
+There are plenty of specialties in the vast field of accounting that range from conventional bookkeeping to complex analysis and appraisals.
+Contemporary accountants are shrewd business professionals familiar with the tactics involved in keeping track of the money trail.
+An accountant is responsible for maintaining and processing financial information required by a firm to manage and operate its functions effectively.

-Contemporary accounting is concerned with calculation of costs and harnessing the tremendous potential of the modern technology along with participation in mergers and acquisitions.
+Contemporary accounting is concerned with calculating costs and harnessing the tremendous potential of modern technology along with participation in mergers and acquisitions.
 A knowledgeable and shrewd accountant is pivotal to the success of any firm or corporation.
-The accountants plat their role in keeping an eye at the quality, development and utilization of systems to monitor finances, tactics relating to taxes and management of health care benefits.
-Here are the different types of mathematics skills that are required generally to be a part of an accountant’s repertoire.
+The accountants play their role in keeping an eye on the quality, development, and utilization of systems to monitor finances, tactics relating to taxes, and management of health care benefits.

 Types of accountants

-The four fundamental types of accountants include public, management, government and internal auditors.
-Five careers in accounting are ranked as the best in terms of remuneration, job structure and scope.
+The four fundamental types of accountants include public, management, government, and internal auditors.
+Experts have ranked five careers in accounting as the best in terms of remuneration, job structure, and scope.
 There are five areas of specialization within the four fundamental types of accountants: